-This left product managers communicating with hoards of engineers rather than one leader for the engineers, resulting in wasted time, a lot of back and forth, and perhaps a little too much autonomy.
+This left product managers communicating with hoards of engineers rather than one leader for the engineers or a DevOps engineer, resulting in wasted time, a lot of back and forth, and perhaps a little too much autonomy.

 Cross-team collaboration and autonomy are hard to balance #

 Spotify strived for high autonomy and high alignment.

 For example, business leaders present problems, explain why they are problems, and ask squads to find, build and release solutions.
 However, many of these problems required cross-squad collaboration.

 This was not always an option as other squads that owned much-needed processes or tools did not have the bandwidth to collaborate.

 “If I were to do one thing differently, I would say we should not be focusing so much on autonomy.
 “Every time you have a new team, they have to reinvent the wheel in how they should be working.
 Maybe, just maybe, we should have a ‘minimum viable agility’.”

 This led to squads figuring out tools to their solutions for themselves, and despite the peer review code process in place, there was a lot of time wasted and unshared knowledge—not so agile as they had hoped.